 Disclaimer: D-Link makes no warranty as to the availability, reliability, functionality and operation of the Advanced DNS service or its features.

 Host Name: The Host Name is optional but may be required by some ISPs.
+Leave blank if you are not sure.

-Use Check the box if you are having problems obtaining Unicasting: an IP address from your ISP.
+Use Unicasting: Check the box if you are having problems obtaining an IP address from your ISP.